 How can I manage my hyperglycemia?

-Ask your caregiver about these and other ways to help lower your blood sugar level or keep it steady:
+Ask your healthcare provider about these and other ways to help lower your blood sugar level or keep it steady:

 - Exercise regularly.
 This can help to lower your blood sugar levels.
 It can also improve your heart health and help you stay at a healthy weight.
 Get at least 30 minutes of exercise 5 days each week.
-Ask your caregiver about the best exercise plan for you.
+Ask your healthcare provider about the best exercise plan for you.

 - Lose weight if you are overweight.
 Even a small loss of 5% to 10% of your body weight can help to decrease your blood sugar levels.
 Weight loss can also improve your heart health.

 - Do not smoke.
 If you smoke, it is never too late to quit.
 Smoking can worsen the problems that can occur with hyperglycemia.
-Ask your caregiver for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.